emmercm/igir/docs/usage/personal.md

 # Creator's Usage

-`igir` has many options available to fit almost any use case, but the number of options can be overwhelming.
-So that begs a question: _how do I, the creator of `igir`, use `igir` in the real world?_
+Igir has many options available to fit almost any use case, but the number of options can be overwhelming.
+So that begs a question: _how do I, the creator of Igir, use Igir in the real world?_

 ## Primary ROM library